canonical/ubuntu-cloud-docs/docs/azure/azure-explanation/security-overview.rst

 * Live kernel updates: These reduce downtime and unplanned reboots in case of kernel vulnerabilities.
 * FIPS compliance: Includes FIPS-certified modules to enable the use of Ubuntu in highly regulated environments.

-To find Ubuntu Pro images on Azure, refer to :doc:`../azure-how-to/instances/find-ubuntu-images`.
+To find Ubuntu Pro images on Azure, refer to :ref:`find-ubuntu-images`.

 .. _`Ubuntu security page`: https://ubuntu.com/security